 In terms of benefits, 2020 was aimed at providing additional protection and support to employees in the area of health and wellness.
-The Bank took protective measures to prevent the spread of COVID-19, which including enforcing remote work for all employees whose business processes so allowed (more than 60% in the period from March to August), mandatory placement of personal protective equipment in offices, enhanced cleaning and disinfection in offices, physical separation of space to ensure social distancing, mandatory quarantine not only for tier-1 contact persons, in 2020 to develop and modernize incentive payments, including 9 new incentive systems but also for tier-2 contact persons.
+The Bank took protective measures to prevent the spread of COVID-19, which including enforcing remote work for all employees whose business processes so allowed (more than 60% in the period from March to August), mandatory placement of personal protective equipment in offices, enhanced cleaning and disinfection in offices, physical separation of space to ensure social distancing, mandatory quarantine not only for tier-1 contact persons, but also for tier-2 contact persons.
 In addition, mandatory measures for monitoring the health of employees were introduced.
 These included daily temperature-taking, diagnostics of COVID-19 infection rate every two weeks, diagnostics of immunity to COVID-19, and monitoring of the reasons for taking leave days.